laino/final-pm/doc/README.md

 The **running generation** is where processes remain until they are **stopped**.
 At
 most the configured amount of processes for each application may reside here.
-If the maximum was exceeded because new processes were started, the oldest
+If _unique-instances_ is set to _false_ and the maximum _instances_ was exceeded
+because new processes were started, the oldest processes will be moved to the
+**old generation**.
+If _unique-instances_ is set to _true_, each process will
+replace its counterpart 1:1 instead, and only then additional processes
-processes will be moved to the **old generation**.
-If a process exits abnormally
+stopped if _instances_ is exceeded.
+If a process exits abnormally while in the
-while in the running generation, a new one is started (config: **restart-
+running generation, a new one is started (config: **restart-crashing**).
+Note
-crashing**).
+that an older process can never replace a process that was started later,
+ensuring always the latest processes are running even if startup time wildly
+varies.

 __Old Generation__